 We are a group of people who are laser-focused on our mission: improving the lives of those women around us who desperately need our help to access the basic items that enable them to live with dignity.
-These items are tampons, feminine hygiene products, bras.
+These items are tampons, sanitary napkins, bras and underpants.

 Kate Sanetra-Butler, Founder and CEO